-Manually Deploy Validator Node
+Manually Deploy Appchain Node

-# Manually Deploy Validator Node
+# Manually Deploy Appchain Node

 Note